 As mentioned in Section 2.1, static objects represent immutable data that play a supporting role to managed objects.
 They are implemented as reference tables in the database, and as flyweight pattern classes in software.
-Each static object type is supported by a factory that provides lookup methods and access to collections of flyweight classes.
-Both unit tests and integration tests are generated to validate their implementations.
-The static object Make contained in the domain specification shown in Figure 3 and its supporting factory, MakeFactory, is used as an example below.
+Both unit tests and integration tests are generated to validate the static-object implementations.
+The static object Make contained in the domain specification shown in Figure 3 is used as an example below.